aws/amazon-vpc-cni-k8s/README.md

 configuration, ipamd always tries to keep one extra ENI.

-When the number of pods running on the node exceeds the number of addresses on a single ENI, the CNI backend starts allocating a new ENI using following allocation scheme:
+When the number of pods running on the node exceeds the number of addresses on a single ENI, the CNI backend starts allocating a new ENI using the following allocation scheme:

 * If the number of current running Pods is between 0 and 29, ipamd will allocate one more eni.
 And Warm-Pool size is 2 eni * (30 -1) = 58
 * If the number of current running Pods is between 30 and 58, ipamd will allocate 2 more eni.
 And Warm-Pool size is 3 eni * (30 -1) = 87